 How to Turn Any SOAP Web Service into a REST API

-DreamFactory makes adding REST API's to databases and SOAP web services a snap.
+DreamFactory instantly turns any WSDL into a live, fully documented REST API.
+DreamFactory automatically converts the JSON request into SOAP, calls the legacy SOAP service, and then the SOAP response is converted back to JSON for the client application.
+DreamFactory also generates live API Docs from the WSDL for learning and testing purposes.
 In this tutorial, you'll learn an easy way to simplify your workflows by adding a REST API on top of a SOAP web service.
 DreamFactory's intuitive interface makes this incredibly easy.

 How It Works